Air India to lease out planes after Dreamliner induction

 A consortium of lenders to Air India has broadly approved its financial restructuring plan which includes extension of the tenure of about $4 billion of working capital loans as well as converting some of the loans into equity.

-The consortium has 26 banks and is led by state-run State Bank of India (SBI.NS), the largest in the country.
-IDBI (IDBI.NS) and Bank of Baroda (BOB.NS) are others in the consortium with exposure to the loss-making carrier.
+The consortium has 26 banks and is led by state-run State Bank of India (SBI), the largest in the country.
+IDBI and Bank of Baroda are others in the consortium with exposure to the loss-making carrier.

 Air India, which has posted a loss before tax of 70 billion rupees for the year ended March, said the debt recast plan would help it save 10 billion rupees per annum by way of interest cost.